Simplified Technical English: Dictionary

 Word (part of speech) – This column has information on the word and its part of speech.
 Every approved word in STE is permitted only as a specific part of speech.
 For example, the word "test" is approved only as a noun (the test), not as a verb (to test).
 There are few exceptions to the "One word, one part of speech, one meaning" principle.

-Approved meaning/ALTERNATIVES – This column gives the approved meaning (or definition) of an approved word in STE.
+Approved meaning/alternatives – This column gives the approved meaning (or definition) of an approved word in STE.
 In the example table, "ACCESS" and "ACCIDENT" are approved (they are written in uppercase).
 The text in these definitions is not written in STE.
 If a meaning is not given in the dictionary, one cannot use the word in that meaning.
-Use an alternative word.
+Instead, an alternative word has to be used.
 For words that are not approved (they are written in lowercase, such as "acceptance" and "accessible" in the example table), this column gives approved alternatives that one can use to replace the words that are not approved.
 These alternatives are in uppercase, and they are only suggestions.
 It is possible that the suggested alternative for an unapproved word has a different part of speech.
 Usually, the first suggested alternative has the same part of speech as the word that is not approved.

-STE EXAMPLE – This column shows how to use the approved word or how to use the approved alternative (usually a word-for-word replacement).
+STE example – This column shows how to use the approved word or how to use the approved alternative (usually a word-for-word replacement).
 It also shows how to keep the same meaning with a different construction.
 The wording given in the STE examples is not mandatory.
 It shows only one method to write a text with approved words.
 One can frequently use different constructions with other approved words and keep the same meaning.

 Non-STE example – This column (text in lowercase) gives examples that show how the word that is not approved is frequently used in standard technical writing.
 The examples also help one to understand the use the approved alternatives or different constructions to give the same information.
 For approved words, this column is empty unless there is a help symbol (lightbulb) related to other meanings or restrictions.

 The dictionary includes entries for words that are approved and for words that are not approved.
 The approved words can be used only according to their specified meaning.
 For example, the word "close" (v) can be used in only one of two meanings: